Ruben-Armas/public/wp-content/plugins/media-sync/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fix detecting files that already in database when "Scan directory" option is used.
+Issue started in previous version (1.3.2).

 = 1.3.2 =
 * Fix handling file names with even rarer special characters that might have resulted in duplicate imports.